 Ebb and Flow Hydroponics benefits from the airy open structure that perlite provides.
-It allows water it the system to move through freely and evenly.
-It’s especially good mixed into organic components like coco coir, peat or other natural substrates.
+It allows water in the system to move freely and evenly.
+It’s especially good mixed into organic components like coco coir, peat, or other natural substrates.
 Coarse and medium grades work well to help keep the blend moist.

 Nutrient Film Technique Systems